Available with ArcGIS Pro Standard and Data Reviewer licenses.

 A description you define of the error when a noncompliant feature is found.

 This information is used to provide guidance to facilitate corrective workflows.

 The severity of the error assigned when a noncompliant feature is found.

 This value indicates the importance of the error relative to other errors.
 Values range from 1 to 5, with 1 being the highest priority and 5 being the lowest.

 This information is used in rule authoring and management workflows to support traceability and reporting of data quality requirements.

 Keep the following in mind when using the check:

 - Error results created for features that contain an invalid geometry may not be usable in a map due to the nature of the geometry error.

-- Any features that contain empty geometries or no geometries are automatically detected as errors regardless of whether they are selected or within the current map extent.
+- Any features that contain empty geometries or no geometries are automatically detected as errors regardless of whether they are selected or in the current map extent.